System-Exit/Investment-game/README.md

 Cloud Deployment
 ----------------
 In order to deploy this application to Google Cloud with full functionality, you will need to do the following:
+1. Ensure the `app.yaml` has been configured correctly with the database connection parameters.
-1. Ensure your Google Cloud SDK project has been set to the one you want to deploy the application to.
+2. Ensure your Google Cloud SDK project has been set to the one you want to deploy the application to.
-2. Execute the following command in the application directory: `gcloud app deploy app.yaml cron.yaml`.
+3. Execute the following command in the application directory: `gcloud app deploy app.yaml cron.yaml`.
 Go through the prompts and wait for the application to successfully deploy.
+This command will deploy the application and start the share updating cron job.

-Once deployed, the application to be ready to use immediately.
+Once deployed, the application to be ready to use immediately using the link to your Google App Engine appspot.

 Local/Server Deployment
 -----------------------
-TODO: Will be available soon!
+For local or server deployment, you will need to satisfy a couple more prerequisites:
+1. Python: You will need to download and install python 3.7.3 or later.
+2. Python modules: You will need to install the necessary requirements for the application.
+This can easily be done by executing the following command in the project directory: `pip install -r requirements.txt`.

+In order to run the application locally for testing, you will need to do the execute the following command in the project directory: `flask run`.
+This will run the application at localhost on port 5000.

+If you want to run the application on a server using a service such as gunicorn, you should do so using the command: `gunicorn -b :80 main:app`, which will run the application at localhost on port 80.